Managing the Oral Effects of Cancer Treatment

 The book details how to develop an innovative mini-oral clinic in your practice and how to treat special patient populations, and it defines a symptom cluster model for oral health across the continuum of care.

+Click the add to cart button below to order print copies only.
 Visit our e-books store to purchase the e-book version of Managing the Oral Effects of Cancer Treatment.